 Bacon Wrapped Baby Potato Bites with Sriracha Sour Cream are the perfect snack for football, holiday gatherings, or just hanging out at home having a lazy weekend watching TV.

 I parboil my potatoes before wrapping in bacon and putting in the oven.
-This is not necessary, but it avoids overcooked bacon and undercooked potatoes.
-It can be trying sometimes to get the best of both worlds, so parboiling fixes this problem.
+This is not necessary, but it avoids overcooked bacon and under-cooked potatoes.
+It can be trying sometimes to get the best of both worlds, so parboiling potatoes fixes this problem.

 Feel free to use thick sliced bacon if you like, it will take longer to cook and may never get as crispy as thin bacon.
 But hey, some people don’t like crispy bacon and I won’t judge, I prefer my bacon kind of flabby at breakfast.

-These can be served hot or at room temperature.Print
+These can be served hot or at room temperature, making them a great choice for parties.Print

 Bacon Wrapped Baby Potato Bites with Sriracha Sour Cream